Archive - 2014 - News Article

 The Valley City Times-Record plans to run a historical photograph each week on Thursdays submitted by our readers.

-Jean Schlegel of rural Valley City provided this photograph of Barnes County inductees into military service in October of 1954.
+Jean Schlegel of rural Valley City provided this photograph of a Fingal basketball team from the early 1950s.

 Team members shown here are: front row, left to right, Don Steidl; Clemn Steidl; Bob Norton; Cecil Fossen and Rodney Kapaun; back row, left to right, Alex Schlegel; Norb Schlegel; Herb Schlegel; and coach and superintendent A.C.
 Malin.